 The meeting time for a sunrise flight is at 4:45 a.m. sharp!

 Now, I’m not exactly a morning person, but I always say that I’ve never regretted waking up for a sunrise.
 And this one in particular.
+We were coming up from the Portland, OR area so we stayed close by the night before.

 After gathering in the parking lot of the Muckleshoot Casino, we were divided into our flight groups and we waited for the pilots to determine where we’d take off from.